Blog

 Finally, polish for publication.
 Add captions for accessibility, background music or b-roll, if appropriate, and do a final review to make sure the video does what your learning objective says it should.

-• Surface: Where does this live, and how do people find it?
+1. Where does the video live, and how will people find it?

-• Security: Who has access, and what happens when it's shared?
+2. Who has access to the video, and what happens when it's shared?

-• Stability: How do you update content without creating confusion or outdated versions?
+3. How will you update content without creating confusion (i.e., version control)?

 Let's say you need to track completion rates for compliance reporting.
 Then you should publish your video in an LMS or comparable system that can be reported and audited.
 If your measurement goal is tied to daily work, consider distributing as an xAPI or mp4 in the flow of work: an intranet, a Slack channel, or wherever your team actually operates.